 By being deliberate in arranging your whole life based on the priority box, you will be able to spend most of your time in quadrant two-the proactive quadrant.

-This means that, in time, you will reduce or eliminate all quadrant four activities, you will reject most of the quadrant three activities, and you will allow almost nothing to get to quadrant one.
+That means that, in time, you will reduce or eliminate all quadrant four activities, you will reject most of the quadrant three activities, and you will allow almost nothing to get to quadrant one.

 You are becoming both effective and efficient.
 You are becoming more productive overall.

-Here’s another way to look at the Eisenhower Box, from an action perspective:
+Here’s another way to look at the Eisenhower Box from an action perspective:

 Eisenhower Box’s Quadrant Three

 I want to stop for another minute to look at quadrant three because many people, myself included, struggle with it.
-The unimportant things that appear urgent are a black hole that will slowly and surely suck up your time and energy.
-They will pull you away from what is important.
+The unimportant things that appear urgent are a black hole that will slowly and surely suck up your time and energy, and they will pull you away from what is important.
 Note that although the word Delegate is used traditionally to define quadrant three, in today’s world, it can be understood as Delegate/Automate because automation is, in fact, a form of delegation, in that you delegate the work to a system or tool rather than to a person.

 How To Define Your Own Eisenhower Box?